 1. Conduct a skills gap analysis to identify needs and employees with transferable skills

 Once you identify the critical skills needed, look for adjacent abilities or skills closely matched to those in demand to make the reskilling process more manageable.
 Employees with related competencies may already know or can quickly learn what they need for a new role.
+Develop an updated employee skills inventory for each employee to reveal their primary, secondary, and tertiary skills.
+Use these lists to identify skills gaps and select employees best suited to move into new positions.

 2. Build upskilling into your employee development plans